-Jazz at Princeton University's Vocal Improvisation Ensemble, directed by world-renowned Jay Clayton, presents its final public performance of the year.
-Program TBA.
+Jazz at Princeton University's Vocal Improvisation Ensemble (VIE), directed by world-renowned Jay Clayton, presents its final performance of the year.

 About the Artist: